arturogalan/noise-box/README.md

 ## TO-DO
-Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp Move convertToMono to a property of noisefy input effect Fill all the distortion curves
+Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp Fill all the distortion curves DONE magnet of distos gain
 Quit input and output from amp and draw them apart from amp header (maybe in the footer?)
 Tuner
 Curves graphs